benashford/benashford.github.com/_posts/2015-06-02-java-in-a-polygot-jvm-world.md

 ### Conclusion ###

 The conclusion, like all good conclusions, is retrospectively obvious: low-level logic is a good candidate for low-level languages.
-Perhaps not so obvious, especially with the modern zeitgeist of developer productivity being linked to expressiveness, is that low-level programming languages is the best medium for expressing low-level logic.
+Perhaps not so obvious, especially with the modern zeitgeist of developer productivity being linked to expressiveness, is that low-level programming languages are the best medium for expressing low-level logic.

 Java's role is essentially to be the C of the JVM.
 For writing code that is low-level, needs to be performant and/or needs to be shared across multiple JVM languages; it would be relatively easy to create a Scala Redis client based on JRESP, and even a full Java client for that matter.